Alderwood Back & Neck Pain Clinic Doctors

 Frequent Causes of Whiplash

-When you visit Alderwood Back and Neck Pain Clinic , Dr. Darcy Szigety, DC starts with a detailed conversation, not a rushed exam.
-He asks when your pain started, whether it feels more acute or chronic, what makes it better or worse, and what your day looks like at work and at home.
+When you visit Alderwood Back and Neck Pain Clinic, your chiropractor starts with a detailed conversation, not a rushed exam.
+You’ll be asked when your pain started, whether it feels more acute or chronic, what makes it better or worse, and what your day looks like at work and at home.
 Your occupation, daily habits, and past injuries all matter.

 Next comes a focused physical examination.
 This typically includes: